Sam Morsy: Wigan Athletic

 On 15 September 2018, Morsy was sent off in a 2–0 defeat at Brentford after clashing with Yoann Barbet.
-However the red card was rescinded on appeal, and three days later he scored in a 2–1 victory over Hull City.
+However, the red card was rescinded on appeal, and three days later he scored in a 2–1 victory over Hull City.
 He signed a new two-and-a-half-year deal with Wigan in December.
 He picked up 14 yellow cards in 40 appearances as Wigan posted an 18th-place finish during the 2018–19 season, and he was also ranked sixth for most completed tackles (112) in the Championship.
 Despite this, he said it was "the unluckiest season I've ever been involved in... and it's credit to us we've been able to overcome all that and stay in the division."
 He was linked with moves to both Sheffield Wednesday and Brentford in the summer.

-He was nominated for the EFL Championship Player of the Month award for February 2020 after scoring two goals, including the only goal of the game at league leaders West Bromwich Albion which took Wigan out of the relegation zone.
+He was nominated for the EFL Championship Player of the Month award for February 2020 after scoring two goals, including the only goal of the game at league leaders West Bromwich Albion, which took Wigan out of the relegation zone.
 He scored three goals in 44 games during the 2019–20 season, which ended in relegation after Wigan were controversially deducted 12 points after being placed into administration.
 Morsy was voted as the club's Player of the Year with 42% of the overall vote.

 Middlesbrough

 On 11 September 2020, Morsy joined Championship side Middlesbrough on a three-year contract, becoming manager Neil Warnock's third signing of the summer.
 He made his debut at the Riverside Stadium four days later in a 2–0 defeat to Barnsley in the EFL Cup; after the game first-team coach Ronnie Jepson was encouraged by Morsy's performance and said that "he will give us extra edge".
-On 16 December, he was sent off for handling the ball during a 1–0 home win over Luton Town, though Warnock said he would appeal the red card.
+On 16 December, he was sent off for handling the ball during a 1–0 home win over Luton Town.
+However, Warnock said he would appeal the red card.
 He scored his first goal for Middlesbrough in a 2–1 loss at Swansea City on 6 March.
-Injuries limited him to 32 appearances in the 2020–21 season, though his consistent performances still earned him a 7-out-of-10 rating in the TeessideLive season review.
-He was sent off in his final appearance for "Boro", during a 1–1 draw with Blackburn Rovers on 28 August 2021.
+Injuries limited him to 32 appearances in the 2020–21 season.
+However, his consistent performances still earned him a 7-out-of-10 rating in the TeessideLive season review.
+He was sent off in his final appearance at Middlesbrough, during a 1–1 draw with Blackburn Rovers on 28 August 2021.